Monday, May 17, 2010

 VOICE FROM THE MIDDLE

 Take a look with me at a fascinating language pattern.
 I didn’t learn this until well into my twenties.
-The grammatical pattern I speak of involves verbs.
+The pattern I speak of involves actions.
+In language, this involves verbs.
 As we all know from our elementary education, the verb is the action word in a sentence.
 The “voice” of the verb describes the quality of movement of the action.
 In the active voice, the subject acts upon the object.
 In the passive voice, the subject receives the action from the object.
 In the middle voice, the subject actively participates in the action as a recipient.
-The actively—receptive quality of the middle voice in grammar makes it tricky.
+The active/receptive quality of the middle voice in grammar makes it tricky.
 It is the voice of mystery and meditation and the contemplative voice.
 It’s also the voice of relationships.

-Take this grammar lesson and send it into daily life.
+Though few truly enjoyed grammar lessons in public school, try taking this grammar lesson and sending it into daily life.
 The Active Life performs the action.
 The Passive Life receives the action.
 The Middle Life actively welcomes or encourages the action to happen.
 Every day, we participate in all three forms of action.
 Whether it is a result of upbringing, personality character, birth order or just the mystery of life, we tend to spend much of our time one of the three camps and call it home.

 Take a look at life from the Middle: here lies the inner courage to willingly allow stuff to happen which may not feel good at the time but will help me get healthy and grow.
 We don’t do much.
 Most of the action is done by someone else.
 The movement comes from something external to us.
 All we’ve agreed to do is to open our mind, our heart or our will to let something happen which otherwise probably wouldn’t happen.